Updated April 2017

 has been well-respected for years as a top-notch performer at a reasonable price.
 It is comfortable, long-lasting, versatile, and will serve in just about any wet weather.
 Angle-Wing construction gives it mobility, and it is light and packable for almost any backcountry adventure.
 NanoPro material is as breathable as fabled, though this does affect wind protection.
 Overall, this is the most bang for your buck, and this season, Outdoor Research has updated the color palette so you can further tailor it to your style.

-Read full review: Marmot PreCip - Women's
+Read review: Marmot PreCip - Women's

 Top Pick for Ultralight Missions